gourcetools/gourcetools.github.io/how-to-prompt.md

 ---
 layout: default
-title: Creating Effective Coding Prompts for ChatGPT: A Comprehensive Guide
+title:  A Comprehensive Guide for Creating Effective Coding Prompts for ChatGPT
 nav_order: 2
 ---

 # Creating Effective Coding Prompts for ChatGPT: A Comprehensive Guide